rspamd/rspamd.com/doc/workers/fuzzy_storage.md

 ## Compatibility notes

-Rspamd fuzzy storage version `0.8` is compatible with rspamd clients of all versions.
+Rspamd fuzzy storage version `0.8` is compatible with Rspamd clients of all versions.
 However, all updates from legacy versions (less than `0.8`) won't update the fuzzy shingles database.
-The Rspamd [fuzzy check module](../modules/fuzzy_check.html) can work **only** with the recent rspamd fuzzy storage and won't retrieve anything from the legacy storages.
+The Rspamd [fuzzy check module](../modules/fuzzy_check.html) can work **only** with the recent Rspamd fuzzy storage and won't retrieve anything from the legacy storages.